bennylp/saxpy-benchmark/README.md

 ### Configuring and Building

 Edit the [Makefile](Makefile) and include `saxpy_cuda` in `TARGET` variable.

-Configure the flags in Step 3 as necessary.
+Configure the flags in Step 3 (see the [Makefile](Makefile)) to match your environment.

-Then just run `make` (or `nmake`) to build things
+Then run `make` (or `nmake`) to build things.

 ### Running

 Run `saxpy_cuda`.

-The time it takes to execute saxpy is in the output similar to this:
+On my computer:
 ```
 N: 67108864
 Total elapsed: 32.2043 ms
 Errors: 0
 ```

+It's not so bad for a consumer grade graphics card.

 # OpenCL

 Open Computing Language (OpenCL) is a framework for writing parallel programs in CPUs, GPUs, DSPs, FPGAs, and other processors or hardware accelerators.
-Unlike CUDA, OpenCL is available across much wider range of platforms, including NVidia hardware as well, and implementations are available from AMD, Apple, ARM, Creative, IBM, Intel, Nvidia, Samsung, etc. It's even installed by default on MacOS since MacOS 10.7.
+Unlike CUDA, OpenCL is available across much wider range of platforms, including NVidia hardware as well, and implementations are available from AMD, Apple, ARM, Creative, IBM, Intel, Nvidia, Samsung, etc.

+It's even installed by default on MacOS since MacOS 10.7.
 So this sounds like a good framework to try.

 Some select resources on OpenCL:
 - Beginner: